 Many clinical centers do something called tumor profiling.
 Your doctor takes a look at your tumor’s genes.
-If he thinks your cancer may have specific mutations, he might start you on a specific drug that is tailored for the genetic mutation found in your cancer cells.
+If they think your cancer may have specific mutations, they might start you on a specific drug that is tailored for the genetic mutation found in your cancer cells.

-For instance, if you have breast cancer, a genetic test would tell him if Herceptin might work for you.
+For instance, if you have breast cancer, a genetic test would tell them if Herceptin might work for you.

 Profiling can also help if other treatment options, like chemotherapy, haven’t worked for you.
 A genetic mutation might point your medical team toward an unexpected drug, like one originally designed for another type of cancer.

 The personalized approach works better to shrink tumors -- and save lives -- than traditional treatment.
 But it isn’t always a cure.